 This section lists some considerations that the capsule review team looks into for your capsule.
 If your capsule does not follow any of these considerations, it might be rejected.

-If you specify this optional keys in your
+If you specify these optional keys in your

-capsule.bxb file, make sure it follows these guidelines or your capsule will be rejected.
+capsule-info.bxb file, make sure it follows these guidelines in the table below or your capsule will be rejected.

 |Must be relevant to the capsule or to you as a developer, and it must be a valid link.
 For example, |